-US stocks drop on lower odds for a Fed rate cut
+US stocks drop on lower odds for steep Fed rate cut

 On Friday, the Fed emphasized that it would act as necessary to sustain the economic expansion, while noting that most Fed officials have lowered their expectations for the course of rates.
 The Fed’s statement came in its semiannual report on monetary policy.

-Investors will be listening closely for any hints on the central bank’s interest rate policy on Wednesday and Thursday, when Fed Chairman Jerome Powell delivers the Fed’s semiannual monetary report to Congress.
+Investors will be listening closely for any hints on the central bank’s interest rate policy on Wednesday and Thursday, when Fed Chairman Jerome Powell delivers the Fed’s monetary report to Congress.